Apply for the Medicine programme under the 'Other' category through the Dunedin campus in 2015Apply Now

 Note: No transfer is possible between the Auckland and Otago Schools of Medicine at this stage in the programme.

-- A candidate for the degrees of Bachelor of Medicine and Bachelor of Surgery must obtain terms for the corresponding year in order to pass the year, and before proceeding to the next year.
-For Second, Third and Fifth Year students the Board of Examinations for the year concerned may award terms, deny terms, or defer terms.
-The Board may, for a student for whom terms have been deferred, admit the student to the final examinations and allow completion of the terms requirements up to the time of the relevant Special examinations.
+- A candidate must obtain terms in order to sit the final examination and/or to proceed to the following year of study.
+It is the decision of the Board of Censors for the year concerned to award terms, deny terms, or defer terms.
+The Board may, for a student for whom terms have been deferred in Second, Third, or Fifth Year, admit the student to the final examinations and allow completion of the terms requirements up to the time of the relevant special examinations.
+The Board may, for a student for whom terms have been deferred in Fourth Year, allow completion of the terms requirements up to the commencement of the Fifth Year.

-- Terms will be awarded by Boards of Examinations for each year based on attendance, knowledge, professional attitudes and skills assessment, and on the overall performance of each student in all components of the course during the year.
-Concerns about performance with respect to any of these criteria during the year, which are supported by similar concerns raised in previous years, can contribute to a decision to deny terms.
+- Terms will be awarded by Boards of Censors for each year based on attendance, knowledge, professional behaviours and skills assessments, and on the overall performance of each student in all components of the course during the year.
+Concerns about performance with respect to any of these components during the year can contribute to a decision to deny terms.
+Such denial of terms can also take into account concerns of a similar nature raised in previous years, particularly if there is a pattern of behaviours that suggest that there is insufficient progress in addressing the concerns.

 Note: In the event of absence through illness likely to be prejudicial to the granting of terms, students are advised to submit a medical certificate to the Dean of the appropriate School of Medicine.

-- Examinations, other than the Final Examination, shall be conducted by means of written questions and/or by oral and practical, including clinical, examinations.
-The examiners may also take account of the performance of the candidate during the course of instruction.
+- Examinations at the end of the Second, Third, and Fifth Years shall be conducted by means of written questions and/or by oral and practical, including clinical, examinations.
+In determining the outcome for the year, the Board of Censors may also take account of the performance of the candidate during the year of instruction.

-- A candidate for any examination other than the Final Examination who has not sat or, having sat, has not passed the whole of the examination may be admitted to a special examination in the following January unless the Board of Examinations determines that a candidate who has not sat, or who has failed shall be required to carry out an approved course before being readmitted to examination.
+- A candidate for examinations at the end of the Second, Third, or Fifth Years, who has not sat or, having sat, has not passed the whole of the examination may be admitted to a special examination in the following January.

 Note: Entries for special examinations must reach the Manager, Student Administration, by 10 January.